There are currently no products in the cart.

 You may have heard that turkey has a high level of tryptophan and that tryptophan is the reason you get tired after eating turkey on thanksgiving.

-When tryptophan enters the brain it stimulates serotonin production which leads to fatigue.
-So athletically, consuming enough BCAA before and/or during aerobic exercise reduces fatigue by preventing the rise of brain serotonin levels.
+As tryptophan enters the brain it stimulates serotonin production which leads to fatigue.
+So when it comes to exercise, consuming enough BCAA before and/or during aerobic exercise reduces fatigue by preventing the rise of brain serotonin levels.
 This results in improved athletic performance.

 BCAAs can also aid in HIIT performance.
 A 2018 study found that combining BCAA supplementation with sprint interval training led to improved maximum oxygen uptake, also known as V02 Max.
 This is the amount of oxygen your body can take in and utilize.
 Though many factors affect aerobic performance, VO2max is an important measure.